Roving-Ronin/EMS-Events-Card/README.md

 # Energy Management Systems — Events Card

+Credits: Based off the initial layout of an EMHASS card by Matt xxx ( Discord ID: matt099351 )
+___

 A collection of custom Home Assistant Lovelace cards for energy management and optimisation systems.
 All three cards share a consistent two-tab layout (Future Decisions + Past Events), column structure, colour conventions and auto-refresh behaviour.

 > **Install once via HACS — all three cards are registered as dashboard resources automatically.**